pompobit/ScanGO/README.md

 ## WARNING

-**Niantic changed right now (4th august 2016) responses from your servers, the app doesn't work until a fix to manage the changes**
+**Niantic changed right now (4th august 2016) responses from their servers, the app doesn't work until a fix to manage the changes**

 ## INFO